kylebarrow/chibi/README.md

 #### $().loaded(handler) ####
 *Fires handler when the page is loaded.*

 Use to fire a function when the page is loaded.
-Including a selector wouldn't be smart, don't do it.
+Including a selector makes no sense for this method, don't do it.

 	function foo() {
 		// Do awesome